fosskers/aura/doc/source/design.rst

 etc. A number of tips are Aura-centric, but distro-specific ones can be defined in :ref:`auraconf`.

-.. todo:: Decide frequenc and what command(s) cause these tips to appear.
+.. todo:: Decide frequency and what command(s) cause these tips to appear.

 Plugins
 -------